CTMarius/protractorStarterKit/README.md

 3. In the root folder of the project, open a command prompt with admin rights and run "npm install".
 4. Once step 3 is finished, run "npm install grunt-cli -g" in the command prompt.
 You might need to restart your terminal after this is finished.
-5. Run "e2e --baseUrl=https://www.adidas.co.uk/" in the command line terminal in order to run the tests or use the integrated grunt task runner your IDE.
+5. Run "grunt e2e --baseUrl=https://keen-ardinghelli-99a36b30.netlify.app/" in the command line terminal in order to run the tests or use the integrated grunt task runner your IDE.
 6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.